qualiaMachine/Intro_GCP_for_ML/episodes/Data-storage.md

 - **Fine-grained access:** Allows per-file permissions using ACLs, but adds complexity and is rarely needed outside of web hosting or mixed-access datasets.

 #### 3e.
 Choose how to protect object data
-GCP automatically protects all stored data, but you can enable additional layers of protection depending on your project’s needs.
-For most ML or research workflows, you’ll want to balance safety with cost.
+GCP automatically protects all stored data, but you can enable additional layers of protection depending on your project's needs.
+For most ML or research workflows, you'll want to balance safety with cost.

 - **Soft delete policy (recommended for shared projects):** Keeps deleted objects recoverable for a short period (default is 7 days).
 This is useful if team members might accidentally remove data.
 You can set a custom retention duration, but longer windows increase storage costs.
-- **Object versioning:** Creates new versions of files when they’re modified or overwritten.
+- **Object versioning:** Creates new versions of files when they're modified or overwritten.
 This can be helpful for tracking model outputs or experiment logs but may quickly increase costs.
 Enable only if you expect frequent overwrites and need rollback capability.
 - **Retention policy (for compliance use only):** Prevents deletion or modification of objects for a fixed time window.
 This is typically required for regulated data but should be avoided for active ML projects, since it can block normal cleanup and retraining workflows.

 > In short: keep the **default soft delete** unless you have specific compliance requirements.
 Use **object versioning** sparingly, and avoid **retention locks** unless mandated by policy.